-Objective: Prepare for a substantially realigned transportation network within the Gateway Area that significantly enhances bicycle and pedestrian facilities while also creating a more efficient vehicular circulation pattern with better north-south and east-west connections for all modes of travel.
+Objective: Prepare for a realigned transportation network within the Gateway Area that enhances bicycle and pedestrian facilities while also creating a more efficient vehicular circulation pattern with better east-west connections for all modes of travel.
 Seamlessly link the Gateway Area to key destinations throughout the City via non-motorized facilities to support opportunities for a car-free lifestyle.